Nachhaltige-Entwicklung-Deutschland/open-sdg-site-starter/_pages/en/about.md

 <img src="https://Nachhaltige-Entwicklung-Deutschland.github.io/open-sdg-site-starter/assets/img/about/en/dnsIndicatorPage.png" alt="Figure 4: Structure of the indicator page" class="responsiveImg">

 <p style="text-align:center">
-<small> Figure 4: Button to related global indicator (marked in red) and an example for a weather symbol <br>based on indicator 6.1.a “Phosphorous in flowing waters” (state of the indicator report 2018)</small>
+<small> Figure 4: Button to related global indicator (highlighted) and an example for a weather symbol <br>based on indicator 6.1.a “Phosphorous in flowing waters” (state of the indicator report 2018)</small>
 </p>
 <br>